 Of course, a place like a truck wash isn’t going to be able to do anything to remove existing black streaks from your RV’s finish.
 But knowing that a quick, easy, and relatively inexpensive wash is available may help you to keep those streaks from forming in the first place!

-PRO TIP: our 2005 Newmar was built before some of the newer, deep-gloss finishes started being used on RVs.
-As such, it’s more resistant to light scratches/hazing that can occur with brushes that are commonly used at truck washes.
-Coaches from about 2008 and newer often have a softer clearcoat finish that MAY be more prone to scratching if not washed gently… so be aware!
+PRO TIP: Our (former) 2005 Newmar was built before some of the newer, deep-gloss finishes started being used on RVs.
+As such, it was more resistant to light scratches/hazing that can occur with brushes that are commonly used at truck washes.
+Coaches from about 2008 and newer often have a softer clearcoat finish (that provides a deeper, richer shine) that MAY be more prone to scratching if not washed gently… so be aware and check your owners manual for details!

 What If Washing Isn’t Enough?
 What RV Black Streak Remover Should I Use?